 For example, new students who enroll in summer of 2020, fall 2020, winter 2021, or spring 2021 are part of the 2020 tuition cohort.
 The five-year tuition and administrative mandatory fee guarantee for these students expires at the end of spring term of the tuition cohort’s fifth year, spring 2025.

 To continue the example, if a student in the 2020 tuition cohort remains enrolled as an undergraduate in fall 2025, they will be assessed the same tuition and administrative mandatory fees as the 2021 tuition cohort.
-If they remain enrolled in fall 2026 they will be assessed the same tuition and fees as the 2022 tuition cohort, and so on.
+If they remain enrolled in fall 2026, they will be assessed the same tuition and fees as the 2022 tuition cohort, and so on.

 Summer term tuition for the 2020 tuition cohort will be 85% of academic year tuition for residents and 65% of regular academic year tuition for non-residents.